-Improperly managed stormwater can result in downstream hydrologic impacts such as erosion along existing drainage courses, flooding of adjacent low lying areas, and sedimentation/contamination of receiving waters (including ecological areas such as wetlands and estuaries, recreational areas such as lakes and rivers, and/or surface water supplies of drinking water).).
-Permeable pavers and PICP systems can be used to reduce downstream erosion and prevent or minimize downstream hydrology impacts.
-Studies have shown that “the slower and more controlled outflow (from PICP) closely mimics natural interflow and reduces the risk of flooding and erosion in downstream receiving waters”.
+Improperly managed stormwater can result in downstream hydrologic impacts such as erosion along existing drainage courses, flooding of adjacent low lying areas, and sedimentation/contamination of receiving waters (including ecological areas such as wetlands and estuaries, recreational areas such as lakes and rivers, and/or surface water supplies of drinking water).

 With PICP systems, the water is stored below ground, so the thermal temperature impacts are nominal.

-Studies conducted at North Carolina State University verified that both warm and cold thermal buffering were provided by shallow infiltration systems like PICP, therein reducing the frequency of harmful temperatures.
+Studies conducted at North Carolina State University verified that both warm and cold thermal buffering were provided by shallow infiltration systems like PICP, therein reducing frequency of harmful temperatures.
+Source: Wardynski, B.J., R.J.
+Winston, W.F.
+Hunt.
+2012.
+“Thermal Mitigation Potential of Permeable Pavements”, LID Research Summit.